-Web Scanner searches online data to help you find suspicious websites, hidden files, or domain details.
+Web Search searches online data to help you find suspicious websites, hidden files, or domain details.
 It allows you to search websites, dark web pages, and more to uncover risks such as fake sites or exposed files.

-Searches website content and SSL certificates to identify risks like fraudulent sites.
+Web Search | Searches website content and SSL certificates to identify risk fraudulent sites |

 Dark Web Scan

-The Dark Web Scan datasource searches content on the Tor network, helping users identify hidden sites that may host fraudulent or malicious content.
+The dark web scan data source searches content on the Tor network, helping users identify hidden sites that may host fraudulent or malicious content.

 Example: Find PayPal-related scams

-This query locates dark web sites with “paypal” in their titles, which could indicate scam or phishing pages.
+This query locates dark web sites with “PayPal” in their titles, which could indicate scam or phishing pages.

 datasource = ["torscan"] AND htmltitle = "*paypal*"